MathAid-private/game/packages/render/src/color/ROADMAP.md

 Priority tiers are rough guides.
 Tier 1 entries block common work.
 Tier 4 entries are nice but optional.

+## Patch
+Question Decision Action
+1. Mutation helper Yes, via a separate MutableColor type.
+It inherits from ColorValue.
+Added as Tier 1.7 and to Milestone 1.
+2. Result vs throw Always throw.
+No change. convert and fromHex keep throwing.
+3. Backend warn vs throw Throw is fine.
+No change.
+4. Gradient type Yes.
+Linear, radial, multi-stop, and pattern rasters.
+Expanded Tier 2.2 into four sub-items.
+5. Linear_Rec2020 Vulkan mapping Add it.
+Added as Tier 1.8 and to Milestone 1.

 ---

 ## Tier 1.
 Foundational gaps